eficode-academy/circle-ci-workshop/README.md

 touch .circleci/config.yml
 ```

 Now we have set up the fundamentals to run a basic `hello world` build in CircleCI.
-However, running it would make CircleCI complain, as there is nothing in the file
+However, running it would make CircleCI complain, as there is nothing in the file.

 ## Making "hello world"